remicmacs/ll-docker/README.md

 ## DISCLAIMER

-This repo is a sandbox to develop a tool that fits my development needs.
+This repo is a sandbox to build a LearningLocker instance that fits my development needs.
 It is NOT suitable for production.
 I do not take responsability for any problems you might encounter with it, and I WILL NOT maintain it in the long run.

 ## How to use